IISM-Ethereum/Guide/README.md

 ## 5. How to connect nodes to your private blockchain

-## 6. How to connect your private chain to the official Mist Wallet.
+## 6. How to connect your private chain to the official Mist Wallet